schoolofdevops/kubernetes-labguide/chapters/replication.md

-# Making application high available with Replication Controllers
+# Lab K104 - Adding HA and Scalability with ReplicaSets

 If you are not running a monitoring screen, start it in a new terminal with the following command.